 The second-largest city in Slovakia, the southeastern centre of the country, is Košice.
-The city along the Hornad River (also called the Hornad river) has a rich history and cultural heritage.
-It has many attractions, most of which can be found in the historic city centre.
+The city along the Hornad River has a rich history and cultural heritage.
+It has many attractions, most in the historic city centre.
 Not far from Košice, you can discover several natural values.

 The Slovak name of the town with an area of 242,768 km² is Košice.
 Its population is almost 240,000; only Bratislava has bigger numbers.